AlexBIrvine/svelteSite/src/lib/posts/FirstPost.md

 ---
 title: "The First Blog Post made by 6 Pak AL"
 date: "2022-03-29"
-updates: "2022-03-29"
 categories:
   - "meta"
   - "fluff"
+excerpt: This is just a test post, feel free to ignore it.
+# updated: "2022-03-29"
 # coverImage: "/images/jefferson-santos-fCEJGBzAkrU-unsplash.jpg"
-coverWidth: 16
+# coverWidth: 16
-coverHeight: 9
+# coverHeight: 9
-excerpt: This is just a test post, feel free to ignore it.
 ---

 # Hello World!